Rland12/ign-cfoo10/README.md

 4) Calculate how many buildings can be powered by 1 Voltorb to test.
 5) Divide the total number of buildings by the number of Voltorb-powered buildings.
 6) Based on the number you got from step 5, you need to catch the number of Voltorbs needed to power the whole village.

+# Front End Problem
+1) gain access to demo server:https://cors-anywhere.herokuapp.com/corsdemo
+2) download project and add the index to your browser.

+# Final Thoughts
+This was definitely a challenging project for sure.
+It helped me stretch my comfort zone when learning about fetching apis.
+The CORS part was tough to get around but thanks to the cors anywhere link it helped me bypass the issues with getting a response!
+That was a real life saver.
+Even though I didn't get the project quite right I still had fun working on it and will definitely improve upon it.
+The responses work for the most part but with some good dom manipulation it will serve its intended purpose.